 Deepak Chopra of the Chopra Institute discusses the effectiveness of meditation on what call the “Epidemic of Stress” with CNBC host Erin Burnett.

-The alternative medicine advocate, who starts each day with two hours of meditation, said even 15 minutes of meditation will help give financial workers the rest and focus to tackle their high-stress, fast-paced jobs.
+The alternative medicine advocate, who starts each day with two hours of meditation, said even 15 minutes of meditation will help give financial workers the rest and focus to tackle their high-stress, fast-paced jobs, so definitely a great way is to go and buy marijuana online to help your stress go away.

 “It makes them more productive because they’re centered,” he said during an appearance on CNBC’s “Squawk Box.”
 “They’re not distracted.”